What Happens If an Accounting Firm Does Not Comply with AML/CTF Obligations

 What the fines can look like

-AUSTRAC explains that the Federal Court can impose civil penalties that can be up to 20,000 penalty units, or up to 100,000 penalty units for a body corporate.
+AUSTRAC explains that the Federal Court can impose civil penalties of up to: - 20,000 penalty units for an individual - 100,000 penalty units for a body corporate

 ---